FelixAburto/Detection-Engineering/README.md

 <h3>Azure Logs Elastic Integration:</h3>

-Now, that we have logging enabled we need to ingest those logs into our Elastic environment.
-To do this we are going to use the "Azure Logs" integration tool.
-First, go into your Elastic environment and search "Azure Logs" in the search box then click on the option that appears.
-Afterwards, click onthe blue "Add Azure Logs" button.
+Now that we have logging enabled, we need to ingest those logs into our Elastic environment.
+To do this, we will use the "Azure Logs" integration tool.
+First, go into your Elastic environment and search for "Azure Logs" in the search box, then click on the option that appears.
+Afterward, click on the blue "Add Azure Logs" button.

 <p align="center">
 <img src="https://imgur.com/c4GWTLq.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

 We should now be on the "Azure Logs" configuration page.
-This is where we are going to enter the information needed to ingest our logs.
-First, enter in the Event Hub Name that we created.
-Now we need to enter in the "Connection String" for out Event Hub.
-A "Connection String" is a string of text that provides the necessary information for an application to connect to an Azure Event Hub.
-To do this go to your Even Hub and click on the "Settings" option then select the "Shared Access Policies" option.
-Afterwards, click of the "+ Add" option and enter in a name for this policy then make sure to checkmark the "Manage" option.
-Finally, save the policy and view the policy to find the "Connection string-primary key".
+This is where we will enter the information needed to ingest our logs.
+First, input the Event Hub Name that we created.
+Next, we need to provide the "Connection String" for our Event Hub.
+A "Connection String" is a piece of text that provides the necessary information for an application to connect to an Azure Event Hub.
+To obtain this, go to your Event Hub, click on the "Settings" option, and then select "Shared Access Policies."
+Click on "+ Add," enter a name for the policy, and ensure the "Manage" option is checked.
+Save the policy, and view it to find the "Connection string-primary key."
 Copy this key into the "Connection String" field in the Azure Logs integration tool.

 <p align="center">
 <img src="https://imgur.com/d27RkVw.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

 Next, we need to add the name of our storage account in the "Storage Account" field.
-Next, we need to enter in the "Storage Account Key".
-To do this go to your storage account in your azure tentant and look for the "Security + networking" option.
-Select that option then look for the "Key" field under the "Key1" section.
-Click on the blue "Show" button and copy the key.
-Paste the key in the "Storage Account Key" field in the integration tool.
-Afterwards, scroll to the "Collect events from Event Hub" section and click on the "Change defaults" option then make sure that the "Parse azure message" option is enabled.
+Then, we need to enter the "Storage Account Key."
+To obtain this key, go to your storage account in your Azure tenant, find the "Security + networking" option, and select it.
+Look for the "Key" field under the "Key1" section, click the blue "Show" button, and copy the key.
+Paste this key into the "Storage Account Key" field in the integration tool.
+Afterward, scroll to the "Collect events from Event Hub" section, click on the "Change defaults" option, and ensure that the "Parse Azure message" option is enabled.

 <p align="center">
 <img src="https://imgur.com/WLUkp2U.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-The last thing we need to do is to add this integration tool to our existing Azure VM host.
-To do this scrol down to "Where to add this integration" and select the "Existing Hosts" option then select our Ubuntu Azure VM as the "Agent Policy".
-Finally, select the "Save and continue" button and save the Azure Logs integration settings.
+The last step is to add this integration tool to our existing Azure VM host.
+To do this, scroll down to the "Where to add this integration" section and select the "Existing Hosts" option.
+Then, choose our Ubuntu Azure VM as the "Agent Policy."
+Finally, click the "Save and continue" button to save the Azure Logs integration settings.

 <p align="center">
 <img src="https://imgur.com/4N0jRza.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>